patrickweindl/Synaptic.NET/README.md

 # Synaptic.NET
-A purely .NET based solution to provide an ASP.NET server with MCP, RESTful API functionalities, a Blazor web interface, a RAG base via Qdrant and OpenAI API communication - all secured via OAuth2.
+Synaptic.NET is a fully .NET-based solution to provide an ASP.NET server with MCP, RESTful API functionalities, a Blazor web interface, a RAG base via Qdrant and OpenAI API communication — all secured via OAuth2.

 This repository acts as a starting point to dive into setting up MCP+RESTful RAG systems with a basic implementation through Qdrant.